BlueTeamBlake/BlueTeamBlake/README.md

 - 🔐 Sec+ Certified, 5+ years sales, trying to transition to cyber
 - 🐍 Python Programmer as a hobby
 - 🏗️ I build projects based off courses (for now)
-- 🧠 Active on TryHackMe Top 2%
+- 🧠 Active on TryHackMe
 - 📍 Soon to be based in Scottsdale, AZ

 ## 🔧 Tools & Tech